Usmana74/CardioScan/README.md

 ## 📸 Demo

-> Real-time contactless heart rate monitoring using only a webcam. *(Add demo screenshot or video here)*
+> Real-time contactless heart rate monitoring using only a webcam.

 ## 🚀 Features